dawsonc96/NBA-Game-Prediction/README.md

 #### Incorporate Player Data
 Incorporating data from players of each given team to see if it will give us a better overall model and be more predicitive of NBA outcomes.

+## Source
+Alll data was initially sourced from basketball-reference.com and kaggle.
+Datasets were merged in order to have team stats and team rankings (win percentage, records, etc.) in the same dataset.

 ## Repository Structure

 ```